-It is an exciting time when your child becomes more verbal however, during these developmental times, some children may experience articulation or speech disorders.
-Articulation is how we make speech sounds using our mouths, lips, and tongues and teeth.
+It’s an exciting time when your child becomes more verbal!
+During these developmental times, however, some children may show signs of articulation or speech disorders.
+Articulation is how we make speech sounds using our mouth, lips, and tongue, and teeth.
 Language refers to the words we understand and how we use them to share ideas and communicate what we want or need.

 Using holiday-themed activities is a great way to engage your child and work on articulation and language skills.
-Check out these fun 4th of July activities to do with your child!
+Check out these fun Independence Day activities to do with your child!

-CSHC’s recommended read to accompany your 4th of July activities:
+CSHC’s recommended read to accompany your Fourth of July activities:

 Find this book being read aloud here :